jcyk/greedyCWS/README.md

 - For test, use the same command line `python train.py`.
 The segmented result will be saved in `src/result`

 The **only difference** between training and test is that whether you specified a parameter file or not, through the function argument `load_params` in `train.py`.
-In adition, please tell your test file to the program by setting `dev_file` (Yes, when test, consider it as "test_file").
+In addition, please tell the program your test file by setting `dev_file` (Yes, when test, consider it as "test_file").

 ## Citation